saurabhnegi2306/capstone_project3/Project2_vs_Project3_Comparison.md

 **Key Points**
 - Docker image is temporary.
-- Image is deployed locally.
+- Image is deployed locally and not pushed anywhere else.
-- No image repository is used.
+- No image repository is used ( Just like testing phase, where you , as a developer; are testing your applciation internally).

 ---

 ## Project 3 – Continuous Integration + Continuous Delivery (CI/CD)

 ```text
 Developer